 Windows Defender is a decent antivirus solution that comes in a package with Windows 10 and Windows 11.
-There were many controversies about its efficiency and quality in the past, which are still heard now.
-In this article, we’ll be dealing with one of the most rebuked traits of Windows Defender – its tremendous resource… Continue reading Antimalware Service Executable High CPU & Memory – How To Deal With It?
+There were many controversies about its efficiency and quality, which are still heard now.
+In this article, we’ll be dealing with one of the most rebuked traits of Windows Defender – its tremendous resource consumption.
+Namely, we… Continue reading Antimalware Service Executable High CPU & Memory – How To Deal With It?

 As part of July Patch Tuesday, Microsoft fixed (released patches) for 117 vulnerabilities, of which 13 were classified as critical.
 That is, the July set of patches is twice as large as the May and June “Patch Tuesday” combined.
 This time, bugs were fixed in products such as Microsoft Office, SharePoint, Excel, Microsoft Exchange Server,… Continue reading Microsoft patches 117 vulnerabilities, including 9 zero-day vulnerabilities